A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-To illustrate the effectiveness of Transformer architectures in cases of partial observability and our observations of its latent space, we conduct two distinct experiments: (1) full observations and (2) partial observations.
-From the perspective of Section~\ref{sec:dsf}, these experiments investigate how the linear, attention-induced recurrence interacts with nonlinear dynamics when combined with a feed-forward mapping, and how the availability of state information versus delayed observations affects the implicit state reconstruction.
+We conduct two experiments to illustrate the effectiveness of Transformer architectures under partial observability and to examine the resulting latent representations.
+These experiments investigate how the linear, attention-induced recurrence interacts with nonlinear dynamics when combined with a feed-forward mapping, and how the availability of state information versus delayed observations affects the implicit state reconstruction.

-\paragraph{Transformer setup} In our first experiment, we compare the predictive performance of a typical Transformer model, with a single attention head followed by a feedforward Multi-Layer Perceptron (MLP) layer, against traditional feedforward MLPs when provided full state observations.
-For this first experiment we also test Transformers with and without learned positional encoding.
-The number of neurons used for the MLPs was the same across the Transformer and MLP architectures.
-For the Transformer model, the prediction task involves forecasting future states based on a fixed-length window of 5 past observations, satisfying the embedding dimension requirement ($2n + 1$) from Takens' embedding theorem.
-In contrast, the MLP model is tasked with learning the \textit{time one map}, given the current state predict the next one after time $\Delta_t$, without incorporating any additional historical observations.
-In this fully observed setting, where all state variables are available at each time step, one might expect both approaches to perform comparably - since the current state alone already encapsulates the full information needed to predict the future evolution of the system.
+\paragraph{Transformer setup} In our first experiment, we compare the predictive performance of a typical Transformer model, with a single attention head followed by a feedforward MLP layer, against traditional feedforward MLPs when provided full state observations.
+For this first experiment we also test Transformers with and without PE.
+The number of neurons used for the MLPs is the same across the Transformer and MLP architectures.
+For the Transformer model, the prediction task involves forecasting future states from a context window of $n=5$ past observations, consistent with the Takens-style requirement $n\ge 2d_A+1$ for an attractor of dimension $d_A=2$.
+In contrast, the MLP model is tasked with learning the \textit{time-one map}: given the current state, it predicts the next state after time $\Delta t$ without incorporating any additional historical observations.
+In this fully observed setting, where all state variables are available at each time step, one might expect both approaches to perform comparably--since the current state alone already encapsulates the full information needed to predict the future evolution of the system.

 In our second experiment, we consider a partial observability setting where only $x$ is provided to the model.
 This reflects a situation where some components of the system are unmeasured.
 In this setting, successful prediction requires reconstruction of the unobserved state from time-delayed measurements, aligning with the delay-coordinate embedding perspective formalized by Takens’ theorem \cite{takens1981detecting}.